PublicDataWorks/verdad/prompts/Stage_1_detection-prompt.md

    - For each potential disinformation snippet, record the following:
      - `start_time`: The timestamp when the snippet begins, in MM:SS format, relative to the start of the audio clip.
      - `end_time`: The timestamp when the snippet ends, in MM:SS format, relative to the start of the audio clip.
+     - `offset`: The number of seconds from the start of the audio clip to the start of the snippet.
      - `brief_description`: Concise description of the content.
      - `disinformation_categories`: Applicable categories based on heuristics.
      - `keywords_detected`: Specific words or phrases that triggered the flag.

-   - **Ensure that `start_time` and `end_time` are accurate and reflect the true timing of the snippets within the audio.
+   - **Ensure that `start_time`, `end_time`, and `offset` are accurate and reflect the true timing of the snippets within the audio.
 Double-check these values to avoid discrepancies.**

 4. **Assemble Structured Output:**